-- If one is using this recipe for a cleanse, it is recommended to omit the shredded coconut and increase the ghee, cilantro and lime juice in the recipe.
+- If you are using this recipe for a cleanse, it is recommended to omit the shredded coconut and increase the ghee, cilantro and lime juice in the recipe.
 The spices can also be increased as desired.

-- If one has a simultaneous Kapha imbalance, this recipe can be adjusted to meet the needs of both Pitta and Kapha.
-For this one should omit the shredded coconut (or cut it in half), replace the ghee with sunflower oil and replace the basmati rice with white quinoa.
+- If you are experiencing a simultaneous Kapha imbalance, this recipe can be adjusted to meet the needs of both Pitta and Kapha.
+For this, omit the shredded coconut (or cut it in half), replace the ghee with sunflower oil and replace the basmati rice with white quinoa.
 The spices used in this recipe should also be increased to help boost the sluggish digestive fire that Kapha is known for.

-- If one has a simultaneous Vata imbalance, this recipe can be adjusted to meet the needs of both Pitta and Vata.
-For this one should soak the mung dal overnight, straining and discarding the water before adding the beans to the recipe.
+- If you are experiencing a simultaneous Vata imbalance, this recipe can be adjusted to meet the needs of both Pitta and Vata.
+For this, soak the mung dal overnight, straining and discarding the water before adding the beans to the recipe.
 Using bone broth or chicken broth in place of the water will also help to nourish Vata while still being beneficial for Pitta.
 The cooking time can be increased and the water or broth can be used generously to create a more soupy, well-cooked and mushy dish (all good qualities for Vata!).
 The spices, including the fresh ginger, can all be used generously.